Tongan Kava Ceremony-Taumafa Kava: Kava in Pulotu

-One of the many stories of kava’s use is found in the account given to Fison by the then Tui Lau, ‘Enele Ma’afu, son of former Tu’i Kanokupolu, ‘Aleamotu’a, and a self made Fijian chief, living in the Lau islands in South-Western Fiji.
-In this story Ma’afu relates the frequent use of kava by the great gods in Pulotu.
-He recounts to Fison how Hikule’o, Māui, and Tangaloa, three of the great ancestor gods of the Tongan pantheon, indulged in kava for relaxation purposes, for competition, and in the case of one of the Maui’s, as a peace offering to his father, Māui Motu’a.
-However, this account does not detail kava’s use in a ceremonial fashion such as in the Taumafa Kava or other instances of installing chiefs.
+One of the many stories of kava's use is found in the account given to Fison by the then Tui Lau, Enele Maʻafu, son of former Tuʻi Kanokupolu, Aleamotuʻa, and a self made Fijian chief, living in the Lau Islands in South-Western Fiji.
+In this story Maʻafu relates the frequent use of kava by the great gods in Pulotu.
+He recounts to Fison how Hikuleʻo, Māui, and Tangaloa, three of the great ancestor gods of the Tongan pantheon, indulged in kava for relaxation purposes, for competition, and in the case of one of the Māui's, as a peace offering to his father, Māui-Motu'a.
+However, this account does not detail kava's use in a ceremonial fashion such as in the Taumafa Kava or other instances of installing chiefs.
 Other accounts of kava usage in Pulotu can be found in the work done by Gifford on the Tongan Society.